 - Bankruptcy Fraud by Concealment of Property

 Federal criminal defense lawyer Jason Mayberry consistently handles Federal cases in the Tampa Bay area.
 We believe the Federal criminal system is not something an attorney can simply moonlight in once every now and then and demands that attorneys practicing within maintain a current understanding of the state of sentencing and discovery law.
 Federal law is ever changing and our Federal lawyers study religiously these changes.
 We are unafraid of challenging the United States government and forcing them to put on their proof in order to earn whatever it is they are seeking.
 Our policy of doing this has resulted in many clients being able to shave months and sometimes many years off of their sentences.
 If you’ve been charged with a Federal crime or received a Federal target letter, you must seek the counsel of an experienced Federal criminal attorney as soon as possible.
-We’re available 24 hours a day, 7 days a week at 813-444-7435.
+Contact us at 813-444-7435.